ssvlabs/SIPs/sips/cluster_consensus.md

 	Beacon          BeaconNode
 }

-// ConsensusRunner is in charge of processing consensus messages and managing the consensus instance type ConsensusRunner interface {
+// ConsensusRunner is in charge of processing consensus messages and managing the consensus instance.
+There is one per Cluster type ConsensusRunner interface {
 	GetBeaconNode() BeaconNode
 	GetValCheckF() qbft.ProposedValueCheckF